 Froebel's Legacy in Modern Early Years Education

-Froebel's ideas underpin good early years practise beyond the EYFS.
-Practitioners use observation for planning and value play as learning.
-They encourage warm relationships and provide resources for exploration (Froebel).
-This puts Froebel's philosophy into action, consciously or not.
+Froebel's ideas underpin much good early years practice beyond the EYFS.
+Practitioners use observation for planning, value play as learning, encourage warm relationships and provide materials for exploration.
+These are live Froebelian principles, not just historical references.

 Essential Froebel Principles for Educators